Ideabile/monera/README.md

 We suggest to take a look to the Organism list bellow that monera is officially compose by.
 Or you can suggest/submit new Organism.

-You can still apply your contributions to this repo by:
+Apply your contributions is easy like:

   1. Fork it!
   2. Create your feature branch: `git checkout -b my-new-feature`